mqtt-tools/mqttwarn/HANDBOOK.md

   has a mandatory option called `targets`, which is a dictionary of target names, each pointing to an array of "addresses".
 Address formats depend on the particular service.

-  A service section may have an option called `module`, which refers to the name of the actual service module to use.
+  The Python module name for this service will be derived
+  a) from the name of the definition itself, i.e. the `xxx` part, or
+  b) from the value of the `module` option within that configuration section.

+  - When the module name is a plain string, it will be resolved as a filename inside the
+    built-in `mqttwarn/services` directory.
+  - When the module name contains a dot, it will be resolved as an absolute dotted reference.

+  Example:
   A service called `filetruncate` - and referenced as such in the `launch` option - may have `module = file`, in which case the service works like a regular `file` service, with its own distinct set of service options.
 It is thus possible to have several different service configurations for the same underlying service,